-Not only does the Quarter have a heritage, it also has an expanding, thriving business community, a growing residential population and an established retail sector that boasts over 100 jewellery retailers, specialist retailers and not to mention many up and coming bars / restaurants.
+Not only does the Quarter have an incredibly interesting heritage, it also has an expanding, thriving business community, a growing residential population and an established retail sector that boasts over 100 jewellery retailers, specialist retailers and not to mention many up and coming bars / restaurants.

 Museum of the Jewellery Quarter